scenerystack/community/docs/reference/api/scenery/FireListener.md

 # FireListener

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/listeners/FireListener.ts](https://github.com/phetsims/scenery/blob/main/js/listeners/FireListener.ts) for the most up-to-date information.

 ## Overview

 A listener for common button usage, providing the fire() method/callback and helpful properties.
 NOTE that it doesn't